SharjAhmed/rock-paper-scissors-lizard-spock/README.md

 * Page Design
     - I have given the page a gray background with white writing to make the page easy to read.
     - I also wanted to add some color to the page so it doesn't look too boring so I decided to use color for the icon images.
+    - I decided to keep the page quite simple, so it doesn't look too busy, which I personally prefer.

 ![Alt text](assets/images/page.png)